 Parndana Bowling Club social, mental and physical community connection - Kangaroo Island

 Parndana Bowling Club aims to become a welcoming hub for the community to reconnect as they recover from bushfires and COVID-19.
-By offering new initiatives such as pilates, young mums and other events, and targeting diverse population groups, the club will be encouraging and welcoming to support new users of the facility to connect in different ways.
+By offering new initiatives such as pilates, young mums and other events, and targeting diverse population groups, the club is encouraging and welcoming to support new users of the facility to connect in different ways.

 The LIFE (Lift, Inspire, Feel, Embrace) Project, delivered by the District Council of Peterborough, is a targeted wellbeing and resilience program that will address key areas of health and wellbeing identified by the community.
 A multi-layered approach will see the delivery of the key health messages in a range of formats including face-to-face and online events, and an education and information sharing campaign.

-The Raukkan Community Council in partnership with Raukkan Aboriginal School will develop a cultural play pace for children and youth that meets the physical and social needs of young people, using elements and practices that reflect traditional Ngarrindjeri culture.
+The Raukkan Community Council in partnership with Raukkan Aboriginal School is developing a cultural play pace for children and youth that meets the physical and social needs of young people, using elements and practices that reflect traditional Ngarrindjeri culture.
 The fabrication process of the cultural play space will offer skills development opportunities, through workshops and mentorships, for young people and interested community members in traditional skills such as knotting, weaving and woodcarving.

 Rebooting Footy – Limestone Coast, Eyre Peninsula, Riverland, Yorke Peninsula